benmccormick/idiomatic.js/readme.md

     EnumNamesLikeThis;
     methodNamesLikeThis;
     SYMBOLIC_CONSTANTS_LIKE_THIS;
     ```

     B. Faces of `this`

-    Beyond the generally well known use cases of `call` and `apply`, always prefer `.bind( this )` or a functional equivalent, for creating `BoundFunction` definitions for later invocation.
+    Beyond the generally well known use cases of `call` and `apply`, always prefer `.bind(this)` or a functional equivalent, for creating `BoundFunction` definitions for later invocation.
 Only resort to aliasing when no preferable option is available.
+When using ES6 code, use `()=>{}` functions when possible instead of bind(this).
+Those functions should only be used when you specifically want to capture the outer context.

     ```javascript